vadimdemedes/ink/readme.md

 #### `<Static>`

-`<Static>` component allows permanently rendering output to stdout and preserving it across renders.
+`<Static>` component allows permanently rendering output to stdout (or stderr) and preserving it across renders.
-Components passed to `<Static>` as children will be written to stdout only once and will never be rerendered.
+Components passed to `<Static>` as children will be written only once and will never be rerendered.
 `<Static>` output comes first, before any other output from your components, no matter where it is in the tree.
-In order for this mechanism to work properly, at most one `<Static>` component must be present in your node tree and components that were rendered must never update their output.
+In order for this mechanism to work properly, at most one `<Static>` component must be present in your node tree (non-experimental only) and components that were rendered must never update their output.
 Ink will detect new children appended to `<Static>` and render them to stdout.

 **Note:** `<Static>` accepts only an array of children and each of them must have a unique key.